karangupta982/system-design/01-basics/availability-vs-consistency.md

 1. **Consistency (C)** – Every node sees the same data at the same time.
 2. **Availability (A)** – Every request gets a response, even if some nodes fail.
 3. **Partition Tolerance (P)** – The system continues to operate even if network communication between nodes is lost.
+If any distributed system, any system get down then replica should take over the load to make the system fault tolerance.
+It is must to have in any system to don't let the system down.

 A distributed system must **tolerate partitions**, so in practice, it must choose between **Consistency** and **Availability** when a partition occurs.